scott-griffiths/bitstring/trunk/doc/bits.rst

         Property for the byte-wise big-endian signed two's complement integer representation of the bitstring.

-        Only valid for whole-byte bitstrings, in which case it is equal to ``s.int``, otherwise a :exc:`ValueError` is raised.
+        Only valid for whole-byte bitstrings, in which case it is equal to ``s.int``, otherwise an :exc:`InterpretError` is raised.

     .. attribute:: intle